Pape Cheikh Diop: Later career

+On 6 March 2024, Diop joined Slovak First Football League club DAC Dunajská Streda on a contract until the end of the season with an option to extend.

 International career

-Born in Senegal and raised in Spain, Diop was a youth international for Spain.
+Born in Senegal and raised in Spain from age 14, Diop was a youth international for Spain.
 In September 2018, Diop declared his international allegiance to Spain.
 He switched, and first represented the Senegal national team in a friendly 3–1 loss to Morocco on 9 October 2020.